 Carpal Tunnel Surgery in Auckland New Zealand

 Carpal tunnel syndrome is a common condition that usually causes pain and numbness in the hands.
 The condition happens when one of the nerves supplying your hand becomes compressed by surrounding tissue.
 A number of factors can lead to carpal tunnel syndrome, such as your own anatomy, gender, and the nature of your work.
 Both surgical and non-surgical treatment options are available and have proven effective in treating the condition successfully.
+When non-surgical treatment is ineffective then Carpal Tunnel Surgery can help.

 Dr Mark Gittos is an experienced Plastic Surgeon and hand surgeon in Auckland NZ and performs surgery to relieve Carpal Tunnel Syndrome.